shark3coreteam/ARCpay-POS-SDK/README.md

 ---

 ### Execute charge request for Pi coin
-**Description**: Use the `paymentID` and payer `uid` to request the Pi payment.
+**Description**: Use the `txid` (paymentID) and payer `uid` to request the Pi payment.
 If your POS uses local currency, convert to the corresponding PI amount before calling.
 **Method**: POST
 **Endpoint**
 ```